On-Demand Webinars – Get Crucial Information Now

 Did you know:

-- because of shifts in the prevailing laws, there are four categories of accommodations colleges don’t have to provide
+- there are four categories of accommodations colleges don’t have to provide.
+Do you know what they are?

-- students are responsible for initiating the process to request accommodations and have ongoing responsibilities they likely haven’t encountered before in order to receive accommodations each semester and for each exam
+- students are responsible for initiating the process to request accommodations and must have ongoing involvement in their implementation?

 Don’t go another day thinking you know – get the facts today.